 Mayor of Kingstown

 Jeremy Renner ditches his bow and arrow from his Hawkeye character to play the unofficial “mayor” of Kingstown.
 In reality, he’s a power broker who tries to help people both inside and outside the several prisons that operate in or near the town.
-It’s an interesting new take on the crime drama, and you can watch the first season now, with the second season in the works.
+It’s an interesting new take on the crime drama, and you can watch the first season now, with the second season due for release on Jan.
+15, 2023.

 Why Women Kill